 - Impact on decision-making: Since 2010, the ECOWAS and UEMOA Commissions have co-chaired the Network meetings, turning the RPCA into a key dialogue forum for assisting decision-makers.
 West African ministerial meetings rely on the Network’s recommendations to design policy and financial response decisions to located food crisis situations.
 Recognising the importance that the UN attaches to the PREGEC cycle and the RPCA in general, the UN recently revised its humanitarian programme cycle to await the full results and analysis of the harmonised framework.

-Within the 2015-16 Programme of Work, the SWAC Secretarait will continue to support the strengthening of the Network.
-In particular, the SWAC Secretarait focuses its efforts on the following areas of work:
+Within the 2015-16 Programme of Work, the SWAC Secretariat will continue to support the strengthening of the Network.
+In particular, the SWAC Secretariat focuses its efforts on the following areas of work:

 - Facilitating dialogue and the co-ordination of the food and nutrition security situation and outlook via two annual Network meetings (April and December).
 The SWAC Secretariat will ensure that the roles and contributions of agricultural producers' organisations and civil society are bolstered.

 - Connecting the Network with the decision-making centres of regional organisations, governments, trade and civil society organisations, technical and financial partners: analytical study including recommendations: holding discussions.